 # or

-cat /etc/os-releaseSome packages are only available for specific versions.
-For example, older PHP versions may not be available on newer Ubuntu versions without a PPA.
-Check the official package repository documentation or the package maintainer's website to confirm availability.
+cat /etc/os-releaseSome packages are only published for specific releases.
+For example, older PHP versions are not in the default repositories on newer Ubuntu releases and require a PPA.
+Check the package maintainer's documentation or the official repository to confirm availability for your release.

-If the package only exists in a PPA, add it first:
+If the package only exists in a PPA, add it and refresh before installing:

 sudo add-apt-repository ppa:repository/name